 Kingpin's Guide to Living and Working in Munich

 Munich, Germany’s 3rd largest city, is also one of the country’s most popular places not just among tourists but also expats.
-Situated in Germany’s south east, Munich is the capital of the Bavarian state.
+Situated in Germany’s south-east, Munich is the capital of the Bavarian state.
 Known for its historic value and famous beers, the city is now home to many foreign expats.
-It has a healthy economy combined with an abundance of things to do, which makes the city a very appealing place to live and work.
+It has a healthy economy combined with an abundance of things to do, which makes the city a very appealing place to live and work for prosperous tax professionals.
+Dicover Kingpin's guide to living and working in Munich, for tax professionals pondering a relocation here.

 Getting Around Munich

-An aspect that people in Munich love, particularly those working in the city, is the extremely reliable and affordable transport system.
+An aspect that people in Munich love, particularly those working in the city, is the extremely reliable and affordable transport system, ideal for expats getting their bearings.
 The city boasts an extensive bus network, tram system and underground metro that help keep the city connected.
 It is said that every household in Munich is within 400 metres of an underground, bus or tram stop.
-Furthermore, the city has an urban electric railway which provides yet another stress-free way of getting around.
+Furthermore, the city has an urban electric railway which provides yet another stress-free way of getting around, benefitting expats travelling to and from work.
 It also has excellent rail links to other major German cities such as Berlin and Frankfurt, which take just over 6 hours and 3.5 hours respectively, as well as other European destinations like Zurich and Vienna.

 Arguably what Munich is most renowned for, the famous Bavarian beer festival draws locals and tourists alike.
 The festival showcases Bavaria and more importantly, its beers and breweries with visitors encouraged to dress up, sing, dance, and tuck into local delicacies.
 Everyone is welcome and even those who don’t like beer would enjoy the festival atmosphere!
 Oktoberfest is free to enter and is well worth the visit.
 The festival runs for around 2-3 weeks and is scheduled to start this year on the 16th September to the 3rd of October (2017).